Stomach Flu Diarrhea: Gastroenteritis

 How Do You Treat It?Most cases of gastroenteritis can get better on their own over time, without the need for a medicine such as IMODIUM®.
 But the most important thing to do is to treat your symptoms and prevent dehydration.
 Lots of your body's fluids are lost from diarrhea and vomiting.

 - Rehydrate yourself.
-Drink lots of bottled water or sports drinks with electrolytes.
+Drink lots of bottled water and plenty of clear fluids.

 - Avoid dairy products, caffeine, and alcohol until your symptoms subside.